Rogomi/Essilor-SuperApp-TechDoc/IOS-Docs/ios.md

   - `collectionView(... cellForItemAt indexPath: IndexPath)`
   - `collectionView(... didSelectItemAt indexPath: IndexPath)`

-- **ProfileViewController** - controls the display of the "Profile" view
+- **ProfileViewController** - controls the display of the "Profile" view which contains the buttons to link to the Profile views (Activity, History, Subscriptions, My Settings, Send Feedback, About the app, Logout)
   - `loadProfile()`
   - `tableView(... cellForRowAt indexPath: IndexPath)`
   - `tableView(... didSelectRowAt indexPath: IndexPath)`